dgalvis/heart_surgery_model/README.md

    - the shell scripts to submit the jobs to the HPC

 ### results :
-The results are not included in the repository as the filesizes are too large.
-They are available upon request
+The full results are not included in the repository as the filesizes are too large.
+They are available upon request.
+Please note that the units of cortisol in the repository differ from that in the paper so conversions were made

+0.0363 micro-gram/dL = 1 nmol/L. This affects the units of the parameters (see model above) and the resulting trajectories.
+In the paper, we use nmol/L, but for all files below the units are in micro-gram/dL.

 ### results/control/dists650
    - par_choices_acth_cort_double_mean.mat - latin hypercube parameter set